tjmcginnis/logfind/README.md

 Logfind
 ---

 Logfind is a simple version of grep.
+Search for a string and receive a list of files in the current directory containing that string.

 # Features
 * Written with Python 2.7.6
-* Specify what file types to search via Regular Expressions in ~/.logfind file
+* Specify what file types to search via Regular Expressions in ~/.logfind file (you create this!)
 * Searches files in current directory for string specified at the command line
+* Returns a list of files containing the search string
 * Default search uses AND logic, use -o flag to use OR logic instead

 # Installing